Appreciating and supporting law enforcement in the work that they do

 Clarifying the complex with technology

-Data analysis that incorporates AI can give law enforcement agencies a leg up when it comes to understanding the level and types of crime in their community and the nearby region.
+Data analysis that incorporates AI can provide law enforcement agencies a leg up when it comes to understanding the level and types of crime in their community and the nearby region.
 It can help them quickly sort through complex and often confusing data sets to uncover criminal activity and perpetrator location.

 But simply having a digital data platform isn’t enough.
 Agencies need to conduct rigorous due diligence on the available tools to ensure that they are truly helpful.
 For instance, a platform needs up-to-date and accurate data–and to deliver reliable information quickly.
 It is essential for agencies to ensure that their officials have identified the correct subject before moving ahead with an arrest.